 In all scenarios, the fiscal consolidation is achieved mainly through lower public expenditures.
-Government announces in 2010 a reform, non anticipated by private agents, including: a) an anticipated pension reform implemented from 2010 onwards increasing the average effective age of retirement of 1,25 year per decade; b) a lower replacement rate for new retirees to cover the residual deficit of the pension regime; c) lower non-ageing related public spendings from 2010 onwards so that the associated surplus is affected to reimburse part of the public debt; d) a health regime remaining balanced thanks to higher social contributions.
-In 2010, the level of public debt is close to 95% of GDP in the early 2010's in France and close to 83% in Germany.
-For the sake of realism, the model assumes that fiscal consolidation yielding a debt below 60% of GDP is achieved in 2020 in Germany but no sooner than 2030 in France.
-In line with historical evidence, the structural public deficit is assumed to be 0 in Germany and 1% of GDP each year in the future for France.
+Government implements from 2010 on a reform including: a) a rise in the average effective age of retirement of 1,25 year per decade; b) a lower replacement rate for new retirees to cover the residual deficit of the pension regime; c) lower non-ageing related public spendings from 2010 to 2020 so that the associated surplus is affected to reimburse part of the public debt; d) a health regime remaining balanced thanks to higher social contributions.
+In all scenarios, the stock of public debt accumulated up to 2009 starts being partly paid back (service included) from 2010 onwards.
+In 2010, the level of public debt is close to 83% in Germany.
+The model assumes that fiscal consolidation yielding a debt below 60% of GDP is achieved in 2020.
+In line with historical evidence, the structural public deficit is assumed to be 0 in Germany.